Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Teeth help a child learn how to speak properly.
 They also help us chew our food thoroughly.
 And, of course, teeth help us all smile with confidence.
-Baby teeth serve another purpose: they serve as placeholders for permanent teeth, guiding them into the mouth properly.
-Unfortunately, due to trauma, tooth decay, or just anatomy, even the healthiest baby teeth can’t prevent crowded or crooked teeth.
+Baby teeth serve another purpose: they serve as placeholders for permanent teeth.
+But even the healthiest baby teeth can’t prevent crowded or crooked teeth because of trauma, tooth decay, or anatomy.
+Our orthodontists provide two types of dental braces in our Worcester, MA, office: traditional metal braces and clear Invisalign aligners.

+Patients with different orthodontic needs benefit from each option.
 Dr. Menachem D. Roth and Dr. Roberto S. Carvalho can help your child get a straighter, healthier smile with an orthodontic treatment plan that’s unique to your child’s needs.
 We also provide additional, comprehensive orthodontic services to new and existing patients in Worcester, Massachusetts.

 Types of Dental Braces in Worcester, MA